Skip to content

 FAQ

-How do you make sure Cursor-generated code is correct?
+How do you assess Cursor-generated code before merge?

 Doesn't Cursor already review its own work with Bugbot?